shawnking07/girt/README.md

 # COMP(2041|9044) Assignment 1: girt

+## NOTICE

+This project cannot run on macOS.
+ONLY tested on UNSW vlab and Ubuntu.

 ## Introduction

 Your task in this assignment is to implement Girt, a subset of the version control system Git.